About Route Tables

 nat-12345678

-• An instance or a network interface within the VPC: This enables instances in a subnet to send traffic to an instance or a network interface in particular.
-You can route traffic to an instance when it only has one network interface.
-If the instance have flexible network interfaces (FNI) attached, you need to route traffic to one of its network interfaces.
-To do so, you need to add a route with the appropriate CIDR block as destination, and the ID of the instance or of the network interface as target.
+A VM or a network interface within the Net: This enables VMs in a Subnet to send traffic to an VM or a network interface in particular.
+You can route traffic to an VM when it only has one network interface.
+If the VM have network interface cards (NICs) (FNI) attached, you need to route traffic to one of its network interfaces.
+To do so, you need to add a route with the appropriate CIDR block as destination, and the ID of the VM or of the network interface as target.

 local